Top 7 Digital Menu Systems for Restaurants in 2026

 mobile screen showing the modern branded qr code menu for restaurants, designed by tableqr in

-• View-only QR code menu: a clean mobile menu that replaces paper.
+• View-only QR menu: a clean mobile menu that replaces paper.

-• Full POS ecosystem: QR ordering is just one feature inside a bigger stack.
+• Full POS ecosystem: QR ordering is one feature in a bigger stack.

 Quick decision map

-• I want one system for POS + QR ordering + payments.
+• I want one system for POS, QR ordering and payments:

-• I already like my POS.
-I just want a better-looking digital menu.
+• I like my POS and just want a better-looking menu:

-• I don’t want to manage another tool.
-I want someone to make my menu look great on mobile.
+• I do not want to manage another tool.
+I want someone to make my menu look great on mobile:

 Mobile phone and tablet displaying digital qr code menu powered by tableqr.co